 Most standard RFPs are also long, legalistic documents that show how big organizations struggle to hire creative agencies and partners.

 Your RFP will be the start of an ongoing conversation, not a standalone statement.
 It needs to set the right tone for the kind of conversation you want to have.
+Ultimately, it’s about relationships and finding the right partner.

-Challenges of the RFP Process
+Challenges of the RFP process

 The RFP process raises a lot of challenges that, no matter how awesome you are, you’re bound to run into.
 Let’s first identify a few of them, and then we’ll address how to solve them.